 Born and raised in Moncton, Canada, Holly is an award-winning artist, NGO founder, trekker and mountain climber.
 As a transnational ecofeminist and a yogini of 18 years devoted to living the living principles of yoga, she is deeply committed to conscious living and honouring all sentient beings and the natural world.
 An activist for peace and human rights with a focus on women and children, Holly has worked for the past ten years for the rights of displaced people and victims of trafficking – namely child soldiering, rape survivors and sexual slavery – and has been documenting her experiences throughout east and north Africa climbing mountains, sitting with indigenous persons and rescuing animals.
-Her art is personal, soul-guided and intuitive, whether it be on canvas, screen or stage.

 She is a proud ambassador to Canada’s Give 30 supporting those who face hunger across the nation.
 She is also an advocate for responsible foreign investment, social enterprise, and challenging colonial narratives and tired aid models in African nations.